Is all petrol and diesel the same, wherever you buy it from?

 Octane and cetane ratings describe the way a fuel burns inside an engine.
 Broadly speaking, a higher rating means a fuel will burn more efficiently and effectively inside your engine.
 This may improve performance and/or economy slightly – although not all drivers will see a noticeable difference.

 Some supermarkets also offer their own super unleaded — notably Tesco, which offers Tesco Momentum 99 octane.
 This is usually cheaper than Shell V-Power or BP Ultimate but opinions vary as to whether it provides the same cleaning benefits and mpg improvements that are claimed for the top two fuels.
+Tesco Momentum 99 super unleaded reportedly contains more ethanol than super unleaded fuels like BP Ultimate, which some people claim provides an octane boost but may not provide the same efficiency gains as the more expensive branded fuels.
+Like everything to do with fuel, people have different opinions, and the facts are hard to find.

 Standard Unleaded and Diesel Fuels